ImgBotApp/InternetNL/detail/web/tls/cert-hostmatch/exp_en.md

-We check that the domain matches the domain name on the certificate.
+We check whether the domain name of your website matches the domain name on the certificate.